nhsconnect/FHIR-NOO-API/pages/design/build_consent_restful.md

 Where a record does exist:

 - HTTP 200-Request was successfully executed
-- Bundle resource of type *searchset* containing a maximum total value 2 Consent records (one PLAN and one RESCH), which would contain the unique logical id for each consent record.
+- Bundle resource of type *searchset* containing a maximum total value 1 Consent record.
 - The existence of a record requires an update interaction to overwrite the existing old record with a new version.
 The previous version will become historic.
 See [section 3](#section3) for updating an existing consent record using logical id.

 Example of bundle section containing searchset.
 Note that <id> in this section is the bundle id and NOT the consent id: